epam/miew/tools/templates/getting-started-for-dummies.md

 JS is a general purpose object-oriented scripting language.
-A program in this language, when executed, is compiled into an intermediate representation, and then executed in the virtual machine, whether in the browser or from the command line lines.
+A program in this language, when executed, is compiled into an intermediate representation, and then executed in the virtual machine, whether in the browser or from the command line.

 The language uses an unusual approach to the object-oriented paradigm, unlike C++, there are no classes in the original sense of the word,